Hours of operation: Monday - Friday 7:30 A.M. to 5:30 P.M

 As a parent with a child enrolled at Bright Start, Kelsey has experienced firsthand the incredible impact of this program on young learners.
 She is dedicated to ensuring Bright Start continues to provide exceptional opportunities for all children, helping to build a strong foundation for future generations.

-Why did you join the Bright Start board?
+Why did you join the Bright Start Board?